Air source heat pumps explained

-- You'll need enough space in your garden for the external condenser unit (comparable in size to an air-conditioning unit).|
+|Energy efficient – air source heat pumps can generate less CO2 than conventional heating systems.||Lots of space needed – you'll need enough space in your garden for the external condenser unit (comparable in size to an air-conditioning unit).|

-- Condenser units can be noisy and also blow out colder air to the immediate environment.|
+|Easy to install – they are easier to install then ground source heat pumps, particularly for retrofit.||Loud – condenser units can be noisy and also blow out colder air to the immediate environment.|

-- You still need to use electricity to drive the pump, so an air source heat pump can't be considered completely zero-carbon unless this is provided by a renewable source, such as solar power or a wind turbine.|
+|RHI approved – they can qualify for the RHI, a financial incentive that pays you for generating your own heat through renewable technology.||Electricity – you still need to use electricity to drive the pump, so an air source heat pump can't be considered completely zero-carbon unless this is provided by a renewable source, such as solar power or a wind turbine.|

 An air source heat pump system can help to lower your carbon footprint as it uses a renewable, natural source of heat – air.
 The amount of CO2 you'll save depends on the fuel you are replacing.
-For example, it will be higher if you are replacing electric heating rather than natural gas.
+For example, the figure will be higher if you are replacing electric heating rather than natural gas.

 A heat pump also requires a supplementary source of power, usually electricity, to power the heat pump, so there will still be some resulting CO2 emissions.

-Ground source heat pumps are also available.
-They draw heat from the ground via a network of water pipes buried underground, usually in your garden.
+Meanwhile, ground source heat pumps draw heat from the ground via a network of water pipes buried underground, usually in your garden.

-The label gives information about the energy efficiency of the heat pump and rates products from dark green (most efficient) to red (least efficient).
+The label gives information about the energy efficiency of the pump, and rates products from dark green (most efficient) to red (least efficient).

 Since 26 September 2015, all new heat pumps must be sold with an EU product label.
 The installer should also produce a package label that displays the efficiency based on several different components in the heating system.